+44 131 476 6500 email@example.com

 Loch Assynt Lodge commands an enviable view across the north shores of Loch Assynt one of Scotland’s ultimate trout lochs.

-Within the lodge there is a stunning drawing room and a large dining room comfortably seating up to 14 guests – both with superb views of the Loch.
+There is a large drawing room and dining room which comfortably seats up to 14 guests – both with superb views of the Loch.
 There is also a large kitchen with Aga and gas cooker, a study and games room.

-There is a boat moored on Loch Assynt and on one of the twelve hill lochs, plus a rigid inflatable boat (RIB) for coastal exploration.
+There is a boat with an outboard moored on Loch Assynt and a boat on one of the twelve hill lochs.

 Download George Goldsmith 2019 COLLECTION